 | Customer Satisfaction | Customer feedback and ratings |

 The relationship works both ways.
-Wyndham provides comprehensive training programs covering customer service, marketing, and day-to-day operations.
-In return, franchisees are expected to meet strict quality standards that protect the brand’s reputation.
-This setup creates a community of operators who often share best practices and collaborate to improve guest experiences across the network.
+Wyndham provides training programs covering customer service, marketing, and day-to-day operations.
+Franchisees, in return, must meet strict quality standards that protect the brand’s reputation.

 Wyndham’s Brand Portfolio and Market Presence

 Wyndham Hotels operates one of the most diverse brand portfolios in the hotel industry.
 As of early 2026, the company has 25 distinct brands, including well-known names like Super 8, Days Inn, Ramada, Howard Johnson, Travelodge, La Quinta, Microtel, and Wyndham Grand.
-Each brand targets a specific market segment, from budget-conscious road trippers to travelers looking for upscale experiences.
+Each brand targets a specific market segment, from budget-conscious road trippers to travelers seeking upscale experiences.

-The company’s global reach is substantial, with approximately 8,300 hotels across about 100 countries on six continents.
+The company’s global reach is substantial, with about 8,300 hotels across about 100 countries on six continents.
 Wyndham is the world’s largest hotel franchising company by number of properties.
 This broad footprint draws both domestic and international travelers, and the company’s focus on affordable, quality stays has built strong brand loyalty.

 Wyndham has also invested in its digital presence through online booking platforms, mobile apps, and the Wyndham Rewards loyalty program, which has over 121 million enrolled members.